maxileutschafft/sf_hackathon/ASTAR_PATHFINDING.md

 ## Credits

 Based on the A* pathfinding algorithm originally developed for the mission planning system.
-Integrated into the UAV STING framework for intelligent drone navigation.
+Integrated into the UAV HIVE framework for intelligent drone navigation.